analysis-tools-dev/static-analysis/README.md

 - [cookstyle](https://github.com/chef/cookstyle) - Cookstyle is a linting tool based on the RuboCop Ruby linting tool for Chef cookbooks
 - [foodcritic](http://www.foodcritic.io/) - A lint tool that checks Chef cookbooks for common problems.
 - [Puppet Lint](https://github.com/rodjek/puppet-lint) - Check that your Puppet manifests conform to the style guide.
-- [terraform-compliance](https://terraform-compliance.com) - a lightweight, compliance and security focused, BDD test framework against Terraform.
+- [terraform-compliance](https://terraform-compliance.com) - A lightweight, compliance- and security focused, BDD test framework against Terraform.
 - [terrascan](https://github.com/cesar-rodriguez/terrascan) - Collection of security and best practice tests for static code analysis of Terraform templates.
 - [tflint](https://github.com/wata727/tflint) - A Terraform linter for detecting errors that can not be detected by `terraform plan`.